omkarsawant99/Multi-view_geometry/README.md

 # Camera Pose Estimation
 This repository contains a collection of Python modules that work together to perform camera pose estimation using 2D images.
-The process involves detecting ArUco markers in stereo images, calculating the fundamental and essential matrices, and estimating the camera poses based on these calculations.
-This can be used in various applications such as augmented reality, 3D reconstruction, and robotics.
+The process involves detecting corners of ArUco markers in stereo images, calculating the fundamental and essential matrices, and estimating the camera poses based on these calculations.
+The ArUco markers are used only for accurate feature detection and matching, without outliers.

 ## Purpose
-The code aims to estimate the relative pose (position and orientation) of a camera based on images of a known pattern (e.g., a chessboard for calibration) and ArUco markers for pose estimation.
+The code aims to estimate the relative pose (position and orientation) of a camera based on images.
 The following steps are performed:

 * **Camera Calibration**: Determine the camera's intrinsic parameters to correct lens distortion.